-- Communicating with participants regarding the details of the workshop. - If working with a facilitation team, agreeing on the programme, roles, and realistic time demands.
-Developing a step-by-step, annotated facilitator agenda helps all to be on the same page. - Preparing necessary materials, including the agenda, worksheets, presentations, and participatory activities. - Conducting a test run before a virtual session to ensure familiarity with and functioning of the online platform. - Setting up and preparing the venue for in-person sessions, as needed, and sharing materials and helpful information in advance of online sessions.
-Keep in mind, however, that not all participants may have read materials sent in advance of sessions. - Overseeing room layout for in-person sessions, including participant seating, lighting, ventilation, noise considerations, audio-visual equipment, and electrical outlets.
+- Communicating with participants regarding the details of the workshop and participant areas of work. - If working with a facilitation team, agreeing on the programme, roles, and realistic time demands.
+Developing a step-by-step, annotated facilitator's agenda helps all to be on the same page. - Preparing necessary materials, including the agenda, worksheets, presentations, and participatory activities.
+Check that the links work for all of the online resources you are using in the session. - Conducting a test run before a virtual session to ensure familiarity with and functioning of the online platform. - Setting up and preparing the venue for in-person sessions, as needed, and sharing materials and helpful information in advance of online sessions.
+Keep in mind, however, participants may not have read materials sent in advance of sessions. - Overseeing room layout for in-person sessions, including participant seating, lighting, ventilation, noise considerations, audio-visual equipment, and electrical outlets.
 Also assess the amount of space needed, including for breakout rooms, as well as floor, table, and wall space for group and participatory activities. - Gathering materials, including flip charts, stationery, name tags, pens, sticky notes. - Managing language and cultural issues, such as language interpretation, dietary restrictions, and arrangements for participants who may be sight or hearing impaired. - Preparing a participant registration list, a programme, and adequate evaluation forms for distribution.